Skip to main content

 Learning

-The project is a major research project, conducted and written up as an independent piece of work with support from the student’s appointed supervisor.
+The course culminates in a major research project, which is conducted and written up as an independent piece of work with support from your appointed supervisor.

 Entry requirements